 Handling completed orders within a tote or a shipping container can reduce the amount of manual handling required to fully process shipments.
 A reduction in manual handling also has the ability to reduce the total order cycle time from the point it is dropped through shipping on the outbound truck.
 The removal of human intervention also reduces the likelihood that a parcel or pallet can get placed on an incorrect trailer.
+For this reason, many warehouses choose to implement case sorters such as paddle sorters, tilt tray sorters, and other conveyor-based sortation systems.
+Below is a list of some of the most common case sorters.

 Need an Expert Opinion?